decentraland/documentation/content/creator/scenes/architecture/component-groups.md

 - If your scene also has other entities like a _hoop_ and a _scoreBoard_ that only have a `Physics` component, then they won't be in `myGroup` and won't be affected by `PhysicsSystem`.

 {{< hint warning >}}
-**📔 Note**   The `engine.getComponentGroup()` is an expensive function to process, it should never be used inside the `update` of a system, as that would create a new group on every frame.
+**📔 Note**:  The `engine.getComponentGroup()` is an expensive function to process, it should never be used inside the `update` of a system, as that would create a new group on every frame.
 When regularly checking the entities in a group, refer to an already created group, as in the example above.
 Once created, component groups are updated as entities and components are added and removed from the engine, so there's no need to redeclare or update these groups.
 {{< /hint >}}

 ## Dealing with the entities